airr-community/airr-standards/docs/ogre/iarc_submission_ncbi.rst

    *  Genbank: All inferences that have been performed on the submitters own data CAN be submitted as [???] to Genbank.
-Note that Genbank typically only holds data that has a physical correlate which is not necessarily true for infered sequences.
+Note that Genbank typically only holds data that has a physical correlate which is not necessarily true for inferred sequences.
       Nevertheless NCBI currently accepts this as a kind of consensus building if it is performed on your own data.
 The Genbank record MUST link to the ``select set`` record (see 3.) via the